MyClassifier/classifierapi/README.md

 The api currently lives on Digital Ocean (email me to for more information).

+This is a working prototype: refactoring in process.

+More documentation coming soon!

 References/Acknowledgements
 Many thanks to Udacity's Machine Learning Course (https://www.udacity.com/course/intro-to-machine-learning--ud120) with Sabastian Thrun and Katie Malone, some small pieces of code come from this course, as well as the general approach for using Scikit-learn.